The Difference between Contractor and Employee Status

 Guideline #2: Financial

-This guideline revolves around how much financial control the business has on the worker.
+This guideline revolves around how much financial control the business has over the worker.
 There are five factors that make up this guideline that can assist with determining how much control the business has on the worker.

 Significant investment - This factor measures how much of a financial investment a worker made personally in order to do this job.
 If the worker is required to furnish his or her supplies and equipment to accomplish the job then they may be considered an independent contractor.
 However, if the business supplies all tools, supplies, and equipment to accomplish the job then the worker may be deemed an employee.